julian801/dashboard/README.md

 ## TODO:

-### AWS CONTROL PANEL (or boto3):
+### AWS Configuration
-    create an EC2 instance (AWS dashboard)
+  - create an EC2 instance (AWS dashboard)
-    open a port for HTTTP :80
+  - in the security group, open a port for HTTTP :80
+  - add your host name to the ALLOWED_HOSTS in settings.py
+  - start Django on the remote machine, so that it keeps running python manage.py runserver 0.0.0.0:80

 ###  Fabric:
   - copy installation script to EC2 and execute it
-  - start Django on the remote machine, so that it keeps running python manage.py runserver

 ### Web Dev
   - write a HTML template (with D3!!!)